 Scott E. Brient focuses his practice on intellectual property law.
 As a former partner at one of the nation’s leading law firms, Alston & Bird, where he practiced law for almost 10 years, Mr. Brient has extensive experience in evaluating complex patent portfolios and in providing clients with strategic advice regarding potentially relevant patents within their industry.
-He also has significant experience in licensing intellectual property.
+He also has experience in trademark prosecution and licensing intellectual property.

 As a registered patent attorney, Mr. Brient has over 18 years of experience in drafting and prosecuting patents that protect mechanical devices, computer systems and software, and business methods.
 He has particular experience in drafting, prosecuting, and analyzing patents covering medical devices, cloud computing systems, social networking systems, logistics technologies, complex industrial machines, software applications for handheld devices, computerized payment systems, RFID technology, wireless technologies, unique insurance products, and manufacturing systems.
 In addition, he is experienced in helping clients protect their intellectual property through design patents, trademarks, trade dress, and copyrights.